deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 Description
 ~~~~~~~~~~~

-| The Dialog Flow Stats module can be used to obtain and visualize usage statistics for your service.
+| The Chatsky Stats module can be used to obtain and visualize usage statistics for your service.
 | The module relies on several open source solutions that allow for data persistence and visualization

 * `Clickhouse <https://clickhouse.com/>`_ serves as an OLAP storage for data.